 3. Will you remove my old roof?

 Some roofers will claim to save time and money by inspecting the old roof.
-And then, if all looks sturdy, shingling over it.
-However, unless the old shingles are pulled up you will never know if you have soft spots or rotten wood beneath the current shingles.
-If bad spots remain behind, you will have larger, costlier problems in the future.
+And then, if all looks sturdy, they will just shingle over it.
+However, unless the old shingles are pulled up, you will never know if you have soft spots or rotten wood beneath the current roof system.
+If these bad spots remain behind, you will have larger, costlier problems in the future.
 Don’t let a roofer place a new roof on your house until they have taken up the old roof.

 4. What is the warranty on my new roof?

 There are many different type of roofs and each should come with its own warranty.
-Homeowners should get between a 25 and 50-year warranty.
-Always check before starting any roofing project.
+Homeowners should get between a 25 and 50-year warranty depending on what materials were chosen.
+Always clarify this before starting any roofing project.
 You don’t want to realize down the line that you’re not covered and have to pay out of your own pocket.

 5. Do you use a complete, matching system of roof components?

 A roof is more than just shingles nailed to some plywood.
-It’s a complete system of components: synthetic underlayment, water protector, hip and ridge shingles, starter strips, flashing, shingles, vents which are all designed to work together.
+It’s a complete system of components: synthetic underlayment, water protector, hip and ridge shingles, starter strips, flashing, shingles and vents which are all designed to work together.

 6. Do you bring a container for refuse material?

-Scrapes from the old roof, such as shingles, will need to be placed somewhere as it comes down.
-The company you hire should bring a container to the job site to contain the scrapes.
-You should not be required to supply this container, nor should you have to deal with the scrapes once the job is completed.
+Scraps from the old roof, such as shingles, will need to be disposed of correctly.
+The company you hire should bring a container to the job site to contain these materials.
+You should not be required to supply this container, nor should you have to deal with the scraps once the job is completed.

 7.What will you do in the case of unexpected weather during the job?